lucas7maciel/Huffer/decompressed/README.md

-# Inputs Folder
+# Decompressed Folder

-Add files of any type you want to compress here.
-They will be turned into .huff and stored in the _compressed_ folder.
+Here are the uncompressed files.